Home > Blog Posts > How Does a Car Loan Balloon Payment Work?

 When shopping around and comparing loans, you may come across the terms ‘residual payment’ and ‘balloon payment’.
 Both of these terms refer to making a lump sum payment at the end of the car loan.
 However, they each serve different purposes.
 Residual payments are typically used for car leases, not car loans.
 The size of the payment is calculated on the final value of the car after the lease has been paid.

-Balloon payments, on the contrary, are solely based on a fixed percentage of the borrowed amount and unlike residual payments, they’re not affected by the car worth at the end of the loan term.
+Balloon payments, on the other hand, are solely based on a fixed percentage of the borrowed amount and unlike residual payments, they’re not affected by the car worth at the end of the loan term.

 Will car loan balloon payments make my car more affordable?